Silence On The Sidelines: An MLB Insider's 'Manifesto' On Youth Sports

 MATHENY: Oh, boy.
 This is a tough topic.
 And, you know, I do have my own personal beliefs on where I stand.
 It is against the rules.
 It's very clear, and it comes back also to the conversation we just had about being able to stand up for your players and making sure that they're being protected, and this is on the physical side.
 But I'm glad you started with this not being something that's acceptable at the youth level.
 I don't - I just truly don't believe - and why do I think it's acceptable in one place and not the other?
 And I think, one, comes down to it's our livelihood.
 And we're talking about the health, potentially lives, and so we have to make sure that we're very careful, you know, not to have anything happen to where somebody's throwing it at somebody else's head.
 And, I mean, some bad things can happen there.

 But there are also - I believe there's rules within the rules of the game.
 If we were having this conversation after something just happened, I'd just be telling you that, yeah, we like to pitch inside, sometimes it gets away.
-But there's other times when somebody takes too many liberties, and we've got to make sure that they're uncomfortable with the pitch inside to make sure that our guys are protected.
-That's a fine line to be walking.
-It's not something that I have a great answer for you because it is very hypocritical when you start saying that it shouldn't happen at the youth level, but we can allow it at the big-league level.
-Once people's livelihoods are at stake, and, once again, my job description is figuring out how to defend my guys the best that I can.
+But there's other times when somebody takes too many liberties, and we've got to make sure that they're uncomfortable with the pitch inside.
+And, once again, my job description is figuring out how to defend my guys the best that I can.

 DAVIES: You know, I know that's the explanation that people give - I had to protect my guys.
 But I'm - when I think it through, I think, well, does that really make it any less likely that your guys are going to get hurt if, you know, if you whack their shortstop in the back.
 Does it, do you think?